the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 ### Accepted values

 Especially if you work with a team on data collection, it is very important to make sure everyone will enter the same information with the same term.
-If we take the example above, if some people use "bluish", or "b" instead of blue, the analysis of the data will be more difficult.
+If we the example of iris data, if some people use different terms to record information for a specific column, such as naming the column "species" instead of "Species", or using "iris setosa", "set." or "i.setosa" instead of "setosa", the creation of a reproducible workflow  will be more difficult and errors may even be overlooked.
 Discrepancies often lead to errors, especially when the same terms could mean different things depending on who is entering the data.
 For example, indicating date as 02-03 will mean February the third in the USA, but March the second in Europe.